onepoint10/AskHole-App/README.md

 4. Click on any prompt to use it in the current session
 5. Manage prompts with edit and delete options

+### Workflow Spaces
+Organize your prompts into collaborative workspaces for better project management:

+1. **Create a Workspace**:
+   - Click the Workflow Spaces toggle button (folder icon) in the header
+   - Click "Create New Workspace"
+   - Enter name, description, and set visibility (public/private)
+   - Click "Create"

+2. **Manage Workspace Prompts**:
+   - Open a workspace to see the "Prompts" tab
+   - Click "Add Prompt" to select prompts to include
+   - Drag and drop to reorder prompts
+   - Add workspace-specific notes to each prompt
+   - Remove prompts when no longer needed

+3. **Manage Team Members**:
+   - Navigate to the "Members" tab
+   - Add members by user ID
+   - Assign roles: Owner, Editor, or Viewer
+   - Owners: Full control including deletion
+   - Editors: Can modify workspace and manage prompts
+   - Viewers: Read-only access

+4. **Workspace Settings**:
+   - Edit workspace name, description, and visibility
+   - Delete workspace (owner only)
+   - View creation and update timestamps

+5. **Features**:
+   - Drag-and-drop prompt reordering (@dnd-kit)
+   - Role-based access control
+   - Search and filter workspaces
+   - Responsive sidebar design
+   - Dark/light theme support

+### Prompt Version Control
+AskHole includes full Git-based version control for prompts:

+1. **View Version History**:
+   - Open any prompt in the dialog
+   - Navigate to the "Version History" tab
+   - See a timeline of all changes with commit messages
+   - Each version shows author, date, and message

+2. **View Previous Versions**:
+   - Click "View" button on any version
+   - See the prompt content at that point in time
+   - Toast notification shows the content preview

+3. **Compare Versions**:
+   - Click "Compare" button on any version
+   - View side-by-side or unified diff
+   - See line-by-line changes (additions/deletions)
+   - Works in both light and dark themes
+   - Copy diff to clipboard

+4. **Rollback to Previous Version**:
+   - Click "Rollback" button on any version
+   - Confirm the action
+   - Creates a new commit (preserves history)
+   - Automatically updates the prompt

+5. **Features**:
+   - Full UTF-8 support (works with Cyrillic/Russian text)
+   - Cross-platform (Windows, macOS, Linux)
+   - Responsive design for mobile
+   - Theme-aware diff viewer

 ## File Structure

 ### Backend (`askhole-backend/`)